-Batman v Superman: Dawn of Justice (2D / second-pass)
+Batman v Superman: Dawn of Justice (first-pass / SPOILER-FREE

 Cert: 12A / 151 mins / Dir.
 Zack Snyder / Trailer